Vulnerable-applications-for-android/dirtymobile/README.md

 6. Have fun.

 # Note
-Some Webview challenges require to setup a local website and configure hosts file to visit evilsite.local.
+Some Webview functions require you to setup a local website and configure hosts file to point evilsite.local to your website.